sitamet/hapi-message-manager/README.md

 This service exposes:

 - `Routing`: a class that helps you to manage a message.
-- `subscribeThisProcessor: a method used to link a message digest to a subscription.
+- `subscribeThisProcessor`: a method used to link a message digest to a subscription.

 **IMPORTANT**: this module is in design stage.